agw21/dotfund-genesis-hub/README.md

-# DotFund - Blockchain Crowdfunding on Polkadot Asset Hub 🚀
+# Walf Dot Fund - Blockchain Crowdfunding on Polkadot Asset Hub 🚀

 ## 🌟 Project Overview

-DotFund is a decentralized crowdfunding platform built on the Polkadot Asset Hub, revolutionizing how creators raise funds and engage with their community.
+DotFund is a decentralized crowdfunding platform built on the Polkadot Asset Hub, revolutionizing how entreprenuers raise funds and engage with their community.
 By leveraging blockchain technology, we provide a transparent, secure, and innovative funding mechanism.

 ## 🔑 Key Features